-In 2014 a patient died as a result of an ABO-incompatible transfusion in a high profile case.
-The nurse collected, then administered a unit intended for another patient with a similar name.
+In 2014 a patient died as a result of an ABO-incompatible transfusion (wrong blood type administered) in a high profile case.
+The nurse collected, and then administered a unit intended for another patient with a similar name.
 This would have been prevented if the final bedside check had been undertaken correctly.